deepnest-io/Deepnest/README.md

 A fast nesting tool for laser cutters and other CNC tools

-Deepnest is a desktop application originally based on [SVGNest](https://github.com/Jack000/SVGnest)
+Deepnest is a node application originally based on [SVGNest](https://github.com/Jack000/SVGnest)

 - New nesting engine with speed critical code written in C
 - Merges common lines for laser cuts